-Not only that, but the Maltese language is a Semitic language (the only one in the European Union) which evolved from a dialect of Arabic and was heavily influenced by Sicilian.
-It is the only Arabic-derived language that it’s written in the Latin alphabet.
+Not only that, but the Maltese language is a Semitic language (the only one in the European Union) that evolved from a dialect of Arabic and was heavily influenced by Sicilian.
+It is the only Arabic-derived language that is written in the Latin alphabet.

-So if it sounds like a mix between Italian and Arab to you, then that’s the reason why.
+So if it sounds like a mix of Italian and Arab to you, then that’s the reason why.

 04. English is an official language in Malta